• Skip to primary navigation

 Are Chemical Cleaners Bad?

 Lets use bleach for example.
 Breathing in bleach fumes irritates your lungs.
-Sometimes while cleaning with bleach you might cough a little, feel a burning in your noes or throat… that is the chemicals burning your lungs.
+Sometimes while cleaning with bleach you might cough a little, feel a burning in your noes or throat from just the smell of bleach… that is the chemicals burning your lungs.
 The feeling might goes away with a drink of water or some fresh air but that doesn’t mean there’s no damage.
 Healing is needed.
 Breathing in bleach everyday keeps the healing from happening.
 The more chemical burn your experience the longer its going to take to heal.
 Then you get a cold… and your lungs struggle.
 The coughing hurts, it turns in to bronchitis and then it goes crazy and you have lung cancer.
 It’s the constant damage, without healing that causing tissue and cell damage.
 To learn more read “Is Breathing in Bleach Bad?“

 Yes, I keep these bad cancer causing chemical cleaners in my house.
 No, I do not use them daily, or even weekly.
-My daily and weekly cleaning needs are met with more natural cleaning products.
+My daily and weekly cleaning needs are met with all natural cleaning products.

 Does Cleaning with essential oils really work?